Toronto is a city of neighborhoods. Choosing where to stay in Toronto depends on what type of experience you want to have in "The 6ix."

 When visiting Toronto, you must spend some time in this district.

-Toronto Hotels Near Bloor Yorkville
+Best Hotels in Bloor Yorkville

-Things to see in Toronto Near Yorkville
+Things to see and do in Yorkville

 ROM – The Royal Ontario Museum is a fantastic museum at Bay and Bloor.
 It is one of the largest museums in all of North America housing countless exhibits.

 The addition by Michael Lee-Chin - known as "Crystal," - was a multimillion-dollar expansion that brought the museum into the 21st century.

 There are history galleries, world culture galleries, fossil galleries and galleries for each field of archaeology, geology, minerals, and more.

 Cost: $20 general admission

 - Purchase skip the line tickets in advance from Get Your Guide